christso/crypto-investing-guide/README.md

 [Money, Bitcoin and Time: Part 1 of 3](https://breedlove22.medium.com/money-bitcoin-and-time-part-1-of-3-b4f6bb036c04) explains S2F in terms of "hard" and "soft" money.

 Hard money is more trustworthy as a store of value precisely because it resists intentional debasements of its value by others and therefore maintains salability across time.
-The hardness of a monetary good, also known as its soundness, is determined by the stock-to-flow ratio:
+The hardness of a monetary good, also known as its soundness, is measured by the stock-to-flow ratio:

 * 'Stock' is the existing supply of monetary units
 * 'Flow' is the newly created supply over a specified time period, usually one year